Mauser C96: M1930 Mauser

 Also known as the M30 by collectors, it was a simplification and improvement of the M1921 Mauser.
 It simplified production by removing several fine-machining details and reverted to the "pre-war" large grip and long barrel.
 The early model M30s had a 132 mm barrel, but later models had the traditional 140 mm barrel.
 It was made from 1930 until 1937.

 Joseph Nickl designed a selective-fire conversion in 1930.
 It tended to "cook off" (fire by spontaneous ignition of the propellant when overheated) when fired in long bursts.
-Only 4,000 of this model were made between 1930 and 1931.
+4,000 of this model were made between 1930 and 1931.

 Since the M1932 / M712 variant was full-auto, the semi-auto M1930 it was derived from was sometimes called the M711 by war surplus dealers and collectors.

 M1932/M712 Schnellfeuer

 The Spanish gunmaking firms of Beistegui Hermanos and Astra began producing detachable magazine-fed, select-fire versions of the C96 in 1927 and 1928 respectively, intended for export to the Far East.

 Mauser began production of the Schnellfeuer (rapid fire), their own select-fire, detachable magazine version of the M30 designed by Karl Westinger.
 Production started in 1932 and ended in 1936, which has led to its unofficial designation of "M1932" by collectors.
 An extremely successful design, around 98,000 guns were made overall and they had their own series of serial numbers.

 It was largely intended for export to South America and China or to the opposing sides in the later Spanish Civil War.
 From 1932 to 1935, the Yugoslavian military tested batches of the Schnellfeuer in both 7.63mm and 9mm Parabellum for the purpose of arming mountain troops and special operations units.
 Improvements requested by the Yugoslavs included a detachable barrel, improved front and rear sights, more durable parts to prevent breakage under sustained fire and lowered position of the shoulder stock to avoid "hammer bite".

 Small numbers of M1932s were supplied to the German Wehrmacht during World War II, who designated it the M712.

-The US National Firearms Act of 1934 placed a $200 tax on select-fire weapons ("machine guns"), making exports of the Schnellfeuer guns to the US impractical since at the time this was roughly half the cost of a new car.
-After World War II, importers sold a semi-automatic conversion of the detachable magazine Schnellfeuer that was made for the US surplus market.
-The versions imported from China were built on new semi-auto-only frames; the ATF treats them under the law as new guns and not under the curio and relic exemption.